 The first 6 weeks after delivery you feel like your baby is attached to your boobs like a leech.

 They nurse so frequently that it’s pointless to wear a shirt that you’ll be wrestling to lift up every hour and a half to 2 hours.

 You’re so busy adjusting to motherhood that getting dressed is no longer a priority.

 This will make transitioning to motherhood easier because you still feel put together with little effort.

 Whether your baby is in bed with you or beside the bed a co-sleeper will be a game changer.

-Getting in and out of the bed all night can be painful after a c-section.
+Getting in and out of bed all night can be especially painful after a c-section.